-We’ve been taste-testing a few local wines during lockdown (well someone had to) and our recommendation to go with this dish would be the Bacchus 2019 from Nutbourne Vineyards.
+We’re always taste-testing local wine (well someone has to) and our recommendation to go with this dish would be the Bacchus 2019 from Nutbourne Vineyards.
 It’s a crisp and aromatic white wine with a distinctly Reisling and elderflower flavour and will go down well with friends outside around the barbecue.

 If you like this Sussex salmon recipe, you may also like: